TheRealXORA/Documents/Getting Environments.md

 ```luau
 function getgenv(): { [string]: any }
 ```
-Returns a table representing the executor’s global environment.
+Stands for “Get Global Environment.”
+It returns a table representing the executor’s custom global environment.
 This allows you to create and access global variables, functions, and tables that persist across different scripts.